Pneumonia In Teens: Symptoms, Causes, Treatment & Prevention

 Pneumonia is an infection that causes lung inflammation and fluid filled alveoli (air sacs).
 A variety of organisms could cause pneumonia in teens.
 In addition, the inflamed air sacs may cause breathing difficulties (due to insufficient oxygen levels) in your teen.

-Ensuring adequate nutrition and sleep, avoiding smoke exposure, and getting scheduled immunization are some strategies that could help prevent pneumonia.
+Ensuring adequate nutrition and sleep, avoiding smoke exposure, and getting scheduled immunizations are some strategies that could help prevent pneumonia.
 However, it is crucial to seek medical care if your teen has the signs of pneumonia.

 Keep reading to discover the possible causes, risk factors, symptoms, diagnosis, complications, treatment, and preventive measures for pneumonia in teens.